ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <div style="height: 20px;"></div>
 Next we will move to visualizing the data we have.
 Some processing has been omitted here and can be seen in my notebooks.

-I've opted for this project to use <code>matplotlib</code> and <code>seaborn</code>, tools which are sometimes portrayed as lacking in complexity or aesthetic quality.
+I've opted for this project to use <strong><code>matplotlib</code></strong> and <strong><code>seaborn</code></strong>, tools which are sometimes portrayed as lacking in complexity or aesthetic quality.
 I wanted to develop graphs that still feel dynamic and engaging.
-I also employed lesser used matplotlib tools such as 3D graphs, tables and style sheets.
+I also employed lesser-used tools such as 3D graphs, matplotlib tables and stylesheets.

 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>

-<p> Examining the methods used to discover planets provides valuable insights into the underlying science.
-While exoplanets can be discovered in various ways, certain methods have been particularly successful. </p>

-The discovery of planets in themselves is an interesting subject because exoplanets are fundamentally harder to detect than other celestial objects such as stars.
-Scientists have needed to develop complex indirect methods to track exoplanets.
+<p>The discovery of planets in themselves is an interesting subject because exoplanets are fundamentally harder to detect than other celestial objects such as stars.
+Scientists have needed to develop complex indirect methods requiring a rich spectroscopic data to find their targets:</p>

 <ul>
-  <li>The <strong>transit method</strong> exploits the shifts in light as a planet passes in front of its host star.
-The amount of dimming can be used to make conclusions about the planet's characeristics like mass, radiius and eve atmospheric conditions.</li>
+  <li>The <strong>transit method</strong> tracks the shift in light exoplanet crosses a star's rays from our line of vision.</li>
-  <li>The <strong>radial velocity method</strong> - tracking of gravity induced shifts in a star's position caused by the planet's gravitational pull. </li>
+  <li>The <strong>radial velocity method</strong> - tracks the gravity-induced shifts of a star from it's surrounding planets.</li>
   <li>The <strong>microlensing</strong> technique tracks the bending of light as large exoplanets pass in front of a star.</li>
 </ul>

-All of these methods require a rich level of spectroscopic data to infer the composition or size of planets.
-As science progresses, the ability to gather and conduct analysis on this data improves.
-I have tracked the growth of the three most successful exoplanet discovery methods mentioned above, graphed since the start of the century.
+I've tracked the growth of exoplanet discoveries - highlighting the three most successful - since the first discovery.

 <div style="height: 20px;"></div>
 <p align="center">